2. Keep active

 Try to make physical activity that you enjoy a part of your day.

-“It’s increased my confidence, as I’ve proved to myself that I can do things, and I’m also much fitter and have lost weight.
+“It’s increased my confidence, as I’ve proved to myself that I can do things, and I’m also much fitter.
 We always have a lot of fun.”